csvidit/snapshot/README.md

 ## Inner Workings

 ### Today's Image
-A Pub/Sub Firebase Cloud Function fetches news from the News API every 15 minutes and stores the data in a Firestore database collection.
+A Pub/Sub Firebase Cloud Function fetches news from the Pexels API every 30 minutes and stores the data in a Firestore database collection.
 The app fetches the items document from the photos collection of that Firestore database whenever the logged-in user goes to the ```/``` route of the app.
-The JSON is parsed, and then the image is fetched through its URL via axios.
+The JSON is parsed, and then the image is fetched through its URL.

 ### News
-A Pub/Sub Firebase Cloud Function fetches news from the News API every 15 minutes and stores the data in a Firestore database collection.
+A Pub/Sub Firebase Cloud Function fetches news from the News API every 30 minutes and stores the data in a Firestore database collection.
 The app fetches the items document from the news collection of that Firestore database whenever the logged-in user goes to the ```/``` route of the app.

+### Why use scheduled cloud functions and not just client or server-side API calls?
+Because of the limits of free APIs/free tiers of those APIs.
+When we consider testing (both in localhost and in production builds) and a number of separate users, those API calls are going to add up, whenever any user reloads to the index route.
+One possible workaround is storing a bunch of data in the user's browser with their session, but I did not want to do that.
+Using a scheduled function means that calls to external APIs are done only so long as they are absolutely required (in this case, every 30 minutes for updating of data).
+Read calls to Firestore are much cheaper than calls to the API themselves, at least in my experience.
+Obviously, this does not matter if the app is only used as a hobby sometimes.
+But developing it from the intention of it going to public use and production means that such decisions should be made.

 ### Test Credentials